basisai/churn_prediction/README.md

 ![flowchart](./doc/flow.png)

 ### Run on Bedrock
 Parameters will passed to your scripts as environment variables.
 They can be overwritten when you create a pipeline run.
-When you create a run, overwrite these default parameters.
+When you create a run, overwrite these default values.

 Name | Default value | Description
 --- | --- | ---